ClojureBridge/drawing/curriculum/create-something.md

 ### step 1-6: Load snowflake and background images

-The final pieces to load images are:
+Clare already knew the final pieces to load images were:

 1. in `setup` function, load images and return those as a state
 2. in `draw` function, look the contents in `state` and draw images

-Clare added a few lines of code to the `setup` and `draw` functions in her `practice.clj`.
+So, she added a few lines of code to the `setup` and `draw` functions in her `practice.clj`.
 She was careful when writing the image filenames because it should reflect the actual directory structure.